tcasredburn/RealWareApiAssistant/README.md

   ],
 ```
 The IdColumns define the variables in the ApiOperation.
 Each variable will need an associated IdColumn value to define what it is.
 Two types of values can be defined here, Column and Static values.
-* Static values (StaticValue) should be used when the value will always be the same
+* Static values (StaticValue) should be used when the value will always be the same and is defined in the script.
 * Column values (ColumnValue) should be used when the excel row defines the value.
 The header row in excel should match the ColumnValue string.
+This field is case-sensitive.

 ```json
   "ValueChanges": [